Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Nontrivial disordered phases

 \section{Nontrivial disordered phases}

-When terms in the Lagrangian ${\cL(\phi)}$ of the singularity-free discrete nonlinear ${\si}$-model~\eqref{ZMKL} are large, the ground state is given by the constant map ${\phi_0\colon \cM^{d+1}\to \{\text{pt}\} \in \cK}$.
+When terms in the Lagrangian ${\cL(\phi)}$ of the singularity-free discrete nonlinear ${\si}$-model~\eqref{ZMKL} are large, the ground state wavefunction is dominated by the constant map ${\phi_0\colon \cM^{d+1}\to \{\text{pt}\} \in \cK}$ in the path integral.
 This signals the ordered phase of the nonlinear ${\si}$-model and that the generalized symmetry ${\cR}$ we have been discussing is not spontaneously broken, causing the singularities to be confined.
 When the generalized symmetry is finite, gauging ${\cR= d\text{-}\cRep(\mathbb{G}^{(d)})}$ maps the nonlinear ${\si}$-model to its dual model, which will lie in a phase where the entire ${d}$-group ${\mathbb{G}^{(d)}}$ symmetry is spontaneously broken.
-This symmetry-breaking pattern is encoded by the electric boundary of the SymTO, whose fusion ${d}$-category is ${\t\cR= d\text{-}\cVec_{\mathbb{G}^{(d)}}}$.
+This symmetry-breaking pattern is encoded by the electric boundary of the SymTO, whose fusion ${d}$-category is ${\tl\cR= d\text{-}\cVec_{\mathbb{G}^{(d)}}}$.

 On the other hand, by choosing ${\cL(\phi) = 0}$, the discrete nonlinear ${\si}$-model will instead reside in a nontrivial disordered phase~\cite{ZW180809394} that spontaneously breaks parts or all of the generalized symmetry ${\cR}$~\cite{P230805730}.
 This causes the singularities to become deconfined.
 Since the emergent symmetry has many different breaking patterns, there can be many different disordered or partially disordered phases.
 In what follows, we will focus on the maximally disordered phases.